 The waterfront of Athens is lined with several marinas, reflecting the city's maritime history.
 Today, you’re less likely to find marauding conquerors and traders, and more likely to find ferries, pleasure cruisers and yacht rentals for every type of visitor.

-Sailo offers a great selection of boat rentals for day trips from Athens.
+Sailo offers a great selection of boat rentals in Athens for a day trips in Greece.
 Or if you prefer something for longer, you could also rent a yacht to explore the beautiful coastline.
 No matter how long you have, there are many options to go sailing.

 Alimos, Athens, Greece

 Between Pier 2 and 3 Alimos, Athens, Greece